Bregman algorithms for mixed-strategy generalized Nash equilibrium seeking in a class of mixed-integer games: Illustrative examples

 \subsection{Networked Cournot games}

-a group of agents (firms) $ \mc I$, which produce a type of homogeneous and {divisible} good, competes in $M$ markets based on the Cournot model \cite{yi19,bimpikis19,koshal16}.
+a group of agents (firms) $ \mc I$, which produce a type of homogeneous and {divisible} good, competes in $M$ markets based on the {Nash-}Cournot model \cite{yi19,bimpikis19,koshal16}.
 In this market, a bipartite graph that determines to which subset of markets each agent can supply is given. {That is,} the links, which connect an agent and a market, are predetermined.
 Then, each agent decides how to allocate its product to the connected markets.
 This networked Cournot game can model the markets of electricity, gas, communication networks, airlines, and cement industry \cite{bimpikis19,koshal16}.
-In this section, we consider an extension where the market graph is not predetermined.
+Here, we consider an extension where the market graph, which shows to which subset of markets each agent can supply, is not predetermined.
 Instead, each agent decides in which markets that it wants to participate and allocates its output at the same time.

 Firstly, we {denote} the decision variables of market participation of agent $i$ {by} $z_i^\nu \in \{0,1\}$, for all $\nu \in \{1,2,\dots,M\}$, where $z_i^\nu = 1$ means that agent $i$ participates in market $\nu$.
 Moreover, we denote the allocated output of agent $i$ for market $\nu$ by $y_i^\nu \in \bb R$.
 Furthermore, we assume that if agent $i$ decides to participate in market $\nu$, it must deliver at least a certain amount of output, denoted by $\underline y^\nu$.
 We can consider it as a minimum bid or commitment of agent $i$ to market $\nu$.
 Moreover, each agent also has a production limit, denoted by $\overline y_i$.
 Therefore, we can translate these requirements as the following constraints: